dingqy/EEE102-Assessment4-Backstage/README.md

 * The user returned in the vector contains all the detailed information except username and password.
 * Return information: <br>
 Id, Name, Gender, bookBorrow, bookReserve
-* Input information (map): <br>
+* Input information (map<string, string>): <br>
-Id (int), Name (String), Gender (String), bookReserve (unrecommended, int), bookBorrow (unrecommended, int), Permission (int) <br>
+Id, Name, Gender, bookReserve, bookBorrow, Permission<br>
 Example: type["Name"] = "dingqy" <br>
-Notice: All the input attributes can be vague and can be chosen according to the requirements. <br>
+* Notice: All the input attributes can be vague and can be chosen according to the requirements. <br>
-Notice: There may be some bugs.
+* Notice: There may be some bugs.
 For instance, if you search the one who has borrowed 3 books, you may also get someone who borrow 13, 23.
 (It may not be fixed)

 #### 10. bool bookReserve(Book book, User user)
 * Notice: When using this method, please firstly use searchBook() to get the bookId of the book